 Krokodil Addiction and Abuse

-Krokodil, also known as desomorphine, is a street opioid that is relatively common in Russia.
+Krokodil, or desomorphine, is a street opioid that is somewhat common in Russia.
 It’s relatively easy to make and has some terrifying side effects on the human brain and body.
-Drug manufacturers use codeine, iodine, red phosphorus, along with other unsavory chemicals to make Krokodil.
-It saw massive amounts of growth in users up until 2012 when codeine was regulated by the government.
+Drug manufacturers use codeine, iodine, red phosphorus, and other unsavory chemicals to make Krokodil.
+It saw massive amounts of growth in users up until 2012, when codeine was regulated by the government.

 Krokodil gets its name from its effects on the body.
-It causes the skin of users to harden and become scale-like, making long-term users resemble a crocodile.
-Some studies suggest it comes one of the chemicals used in its creation, chlorocodide.
+It causes users’ skin to harden and become scale-like, making long-term users resemble a crocodile.
+Some studies suggest it comes from one of the chemicals used in its creation, chlorocodide.

 Krokodil might be the most sinister street drug ever created.
 Due to a heroin shortage in the northern areas of Russia, Krokodil was created by local drug dealers to make up for the shortage of opiates.
-As said above, homemade Krokodil contains iodine and red phosphorus among other chemicals.
-If someone doesn’t go through the effort to remove the byproducts of synthesis, the drug can literally eat away at and disintegrate their body.
+As previously mentioned, homemade Krokodil contains iodine and red phosphorus, among other chemicals.
+If someone doesn’t go through the effort to remove the byproducts of synthesis, the drug can literally eat away at the body.

 Krokodil Destroys your Body From the Inside

-Krokodil makes the blood vessels burst and tissues die at the point of injection.
+Krokodil makes the blood vessels burst, and tissues die at the injection point.
 Over time, it kills the skin and makes it look reptilian.
-The skin and tissues literally fall off in chunks, sometimes exposing the bone to the air.
+The skin and tissues often fall off in chunks, sometimes exposing the bone to the air.